Indio, California: Transportation

-Greyhound and Amtrak Thruway Motorcoach intercity passenger buses stop at Indio station with regular services to stops in Southern California, Arizona, and the Mexican border.
+Greyhound and Amtrak Thruway inter-city passenger buses stop at Indio station with regular services to stops in Southern California, Arizona, and the Mexican border.
 The city is served by the local bus line SunLine Transit Agency ("SunBus"), which services much of the Coachella Valley.
 The Amtrak rail station is expected to be reactivated in April 2021 for that year's Coachella Valley Music Festival.
 As of 2020 the city and the Riverside County Transportation Commission are planning a passenger rail service that will run to Los Angeles from Indio.

 Interstate 10 is the primary highway in the city, running roughly on the north side.
-Highway 111 runs through the city which connects the northern end with I-10 in Whitewater, CA to the southern end in Calexico, California.
+Highway 111 runs through the city which connects the northern end with I-10 in Whitewater to the southern end in Calexico.

 Health care

 The city has a major hospital providing general acute care, known as the John F. Kennedy Memorial Hospital.
 JFK Memorial Hospital provides a range of services, from 24/7 emergency care to surgical services.
 One of three hospitals in the Coachella Valley, JFK hospital expanded and opened a new maternity center as part of a 2002 hospital expansion plan for more surgical rooms, intensive care units and a new concrete emergency heliport.
 The Indio (renamed John F. Kennedy) hospital opened in a new location in 1983 on land donated by hospital co-founder Dr. Reynaldo J. Carreon.

 In 2017, JFK Memorial Hospital, Desert Regional Medical Center, and Hi-Desert Medical Center, along with several affiliated outpatient clinics and centers, came together to form the Desert Care Network.
 According to Desert Care Network CEO Michelle Finney, the main purpose of the Desert Care Network is to "help improve care coordination between our hospitals and our affiliated entities for the more than 125,000 patients we treat every year."

-Indio and the rest of the Coachella Valley recognize the need for free or affordable health care services for its residents.
 Coachella Valley Volunteers in Medicine, a branch of Volunteers in Medicine, is the Coachella Valley's only no-cost clinic providing chronic, acute, preventive, and mental health care to adult residents.
 Located in Indio, the clinic had a total of 3,154 visits in 2018.

 In addition, California Care Force, a non-profit organization that sets up temporary no-cost clinics across California, provides free medical, dental, and vision services for residents at the Riverside County Fairgrounds in Indio each year.
 In its seventh annual free clinic in 2019, California Care Force served 1,818 Coachella Valley uninsured and underinsured residents.

 In 2018, Loma Linda University Children's Health – Indio opened its doors to serve approximately 150 children per week on a range of pediatric services such as general pediatric care, neurological care, and behavioral health counseling.
 The clinic's large scope of health care services and weekly number of patients is largely due to its 13000 sqft size – making it the largest pediatric center in the Coachella Valley.